 The Board of Directors has authorized the Company to repurchase shares of its common stock.
-Under this authorization, the Company may finance its share repurchases with available cash reserves or short-term borrowings on its existing credit facility.
+Under this authorization, the Company may finance its share repurchases with available cash reserves of short-term borrowings on its existing credit facility.
 The share repurchase program does not include specific price targets or timetables and may be suspended at any time.
-At June 30, 2007, there were 7,101 shares in treasury stock and the Company had the remaining authority to repurchase up to 2,890 shares.
-On February 4, 2008, the Company's Board of Directors approved a 5,000 share increase to the stock repurchase authorization.
-On August 25, 2008, subsequent to the fiscal year 2008 ending, the

-Company's Board of Directors approved an additional 5,000 share increase to the stock repurchase authorization.
-During fiscal 2008, the Company repurchased 4,200 shares for \$100,996.
-The total cost of treasury shares at June 30, 2008 is \$251,180.
-At June 30, 2008, there were 11,301 shares in treasury stock and the Company had the authority to repurchase up to 3,690 additional shares.
+At June 30, 2008, there were 11,301 shares in treasury stock and the Company had the remaining authority to repurchase up to 3,690 additional shares.
+On August 25, 2008, the Company's Board of Directors approved a 5,000 share increase to the stock repurchase authorization.
+During fiscal 2009, the Company repurchased 3,106 treasury shares for \$58,405.
+The total cost of treasury shares at June 30, 2009 is \$309,585.
+At June 30, 2009, there were 14,407 shares in treasury stock and the Company had the authority to repurchase up to 5,584 additional shares.